juicedata/juicefs-csi-driver/docs/en/guide/generic-applications.md

 ## Running JuiceFS S3 Gateway {#juicefs-gateway}

-Running S3 Gateway via Kubernetes Deployment is recommended.
+Running S3 Gateway via our [Helm Chart](https://github.com/juicedata/charts) is recommended.
 Use below example as reference (Service and Ingress is ommited, you need to create them in your environment as well).

 ```yaml
 apiVersion: apps/v1